BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 With Gödel, he gets right into it.
 After minimal pleasantries, he dives into the math they're discussing.
 To me, von Neumann's tone with Gödel shows both great friendship and great respect.
-With the latter, it seems von Neumann saw Gödel as a real intellectual peer; a notable designation.
+With the latter, it seems von Neumann saw Gödel as a true intellectual peer; a notable designation.
 </p>

 <p>